Liquorice1/ops-dashboard/README (2).md

 ### The Web Version (index.html)

-A live browser-based dashboard with the same features, built in HTML, CSS, and JavaScript.
-No installation needed — just open it.
+A live browser-based dashboard with the same features, built in HTML.
+No installation needed — just open it in any browser.

 ---